Find new levels of understanding, insight, healing and growth

 Intake Questions for Minor Clients

-Healing Hooves is fully funded as an approved service provider with Calgary and Area Child and Family Services, and Central Alberta Child and Family Services.
+Healing Hooves is fully funded as an approved service provider with Children’s Services.

 Funding has also been available through FSCD (Family Support for Children with Disabilities), McMan Youth, some Family and Community Services Associations, and some private insurance plans.